-A good pose: 1) is interesting, 2) is within the model’s capability (will not cause suffering/injury because of awkward/painful aspects), 3) has some asymmetry in limb placement and pelvis/thorax/head orientation, 4) shows some emotion or energy, and 5) is held with as much concentration and peaceful stillness as humanly possible.
+A good pose: 1) is interesting, 2) is within the model’s capability (will not cause suffering because of painful aspects), 3) has some asymmetry in limb placement and pelvis/thorax/head orientation, 4) shows some emotion or energy, and 5) is held with as much concentration and peaceful stillness as humanly possible.
 In an instructed environment, I would add: 6) A good pose is one that directly meets the objectives of the artistic aspect or technique that the instructor is attempting to teach.

 If you’re not enjoying the process of posing… on the other hand…

-I held that pose because I didn’t want to be embarrassed, so pride was the cause of the injury.
-In my career I have held several poses that were painful, and that I should have spoken up about, but did not.
-As I gain experience and wisdom, I am more apt to negotiate in my favor prior to a pose, and to speak up if a pose is causing me great pain.
+I held that pose because I didn’t want to be embarrassed, so “pride” was the cause of the injury.
+In my career, I have held several poses that were painful, and that I should have spoken up about, but did not.
+As I gain experience and wisdom, I am more apt to negotiate in my favor prior to a pose and to speak up if a pose is causing me great pain.

-It is usually possible to break a pose slightly, giving relief to the affected limb or area, but if need be, a pose should be broken in its entirety.
-Most modeling careers end because a model pushed their body past its limit, and sustained an injury.
-I am the first to admit that pride plays a role in this, and in the final analysis your whole modeling career is simply not worth a single pose.
+It is usually possible to break a pose partially, giving relief to the affected limb or area, but if need be, a pose should be broken in its entirety.
+Most modeling careers end because the model pushed their body past its limit, and sustained an injury.
+I am the first to admit that pride plays a role in this, but in the final analysis, your modeling career is not worth a single pose.
 (I just know someone’s going to copy and paste this paragraph to me in an email should I ever sustained an injury modeling! lol)

-I have a one legged standing pose (1 foot up on a stool) that has one arm supported on the raised knee, and another arm holding a staff.
+I have a one-legged standing pose (1 foot up on a stool) that has one arm supported on the raised knee, and another arm holding a staff.
 I call this pose the “traveler” and I regularly hold it for (my) maximum of 25 minutes.
 Although most of my weight is on my single extended leg, this is actually a tripod pose because my other arm/foot and the hand/staff provide two more points of contact where some weight is supported.
-For the emotions of the pose I imagine that I am on the edge of a cliff after a long day of travel, looking peacefully across the valley at a beautiful sunset.
+For the emotions of the pose, I imagine that I am on the edge of a cliff after a long day of travel, looking peacefully across the valley at a beautiful sunset.

 Folks ask me all the time, “Which poses hurt, and which poses are easy?”
-The simple answer is, they all hurt!
-Even a pose that is the most comfortable in the world, will hurt if you are in it long enough.
+The simple answer is, they all hurt! even a pose that is the most comfortable in the world, will hurt if you are in it long enough.
 I did my signature pose at my “200th Pose Party” for 100 minutes uninterrupted.
-Even as comfortable as it was, everything was stiff when I got up from that one!
+Even as comfortable as it was, everything was stiff when I got up that one!